Trustworthy AI Must Account for Interactions: Negative Interactions Between TAI Aspects

 \subsection{Fairness and Robustness}

-\textbf{F $\rightharpoonup$ R:} When groups in the dataset are underrepresented, fairness interventions to reduce model bias (\cref{sec:fairness}) can increase the relative influence of those groups.
+\textbf{F $\rightharpoonup$ R:} When groups in the dataset are underrepresented, fairness interventions to reduce model bias (\Cref{sec:fairness}) can increase the relative influence of those groups.
 Unfortunately, this increased influence can make the very same groups more susceptible to adversarial attacks \cite{chang2020adversarial, xu2021robustfair}. \citet{tran2024fairrobust} show that fairness interventions can reduce the average distance from training samples to the decision boundary, which makes them more vulnerable to adversarial examples \cite{madry2018towards}.
-On the other hand, \citep{sun2022fairrobust} find that carefully chosen interventions can support both fairness and robustness.

-\textbf{R $\rightharpoonup$ F:} The main method to improve adversarial robustness, namely adversarial training, adds perturbed versions $x^\dagger$ of inputs $x$ to training batches (\cref{eq:adversarial_training}).
-The side-effects of adversarial training include decreased overall accuracy on unperturbed samples, but more importantly for fairness, larger disparities in class-wise performance \cite{nanda2021robustfair, xu2021robustfair, benz2021robustfair}.
+\textbf{R $\rightharpoonup$ F:} The main method to improve adversarial robustness, namely adversarial training, adds perturbed versions $x^\dagger$ of inputs $x$ to training batches (\Cref{eq:adversarial_training}).
+The side-effects of adversarial training include decreased overall accuracy on unperturbed samples, but more importantly for fairness, larger disparities in class-wise performance \cite{nanda2021robustfair}.
 This robustness bias has been attributed to properties of the data distribution like feature distributions across groups \cite{benz2021robustfair}, differences in the intrinsic difficulty of classes \cite{xu2021robustfair}, and biased representations learned during pre-training \cite{nanda2021robustfair}.